rhymeyang/Se/docs/308B/BusinessResilience.md

 Organizations that do want to see if their backup/DR systems can manage a _real_ workload can perform a cutover test, which is discussed next.

-- **Cutover Test**
-  - A _cutover test_ is the most intrusive type of disaster recovery test.
+**Cutover Test**<br/>A _cutover test_ is the most intrusive type of disaster recovery test.
 It will also provide the most reliable results in terms of answering the question of whether backup systems have the capacity and correct functionality to shoulder the real workload properly.

 The consequences of a failed cutover test, however, might resemble an actual disaster: if any part of the cutover test fails, then real, live business processes will be going without the support of IT applications as though a real outage or disaster were in progress.
 But even a failure like this would show you that “no, the backup systems won’t work in the event a real disaster were to happen later today.”